greymatter-io/helm-charts/observables/README.md

 Completed
 ```

-Now, you can navigate to the `Dashboard` pane in your Kibana observables proxy dashboard, and you will see `Greymatter Dashboard` as an option.
+Now, you can navigate to the `Dashboard` pane in your Kibana observables proxy dashboard, and you will see `<EVENT_TOPIC> Dashboard` as an option.
 Here you will be able to visualize your observables!

 ## Alternative Installation